Danodya/movie-client/README.md

 ## **CI**
 The project uses GitHub Actions for continuous integration.
 The CI pipeline is defined in `.github/workflows/ci.yml` and includes steps for linting, formatting, type checking, running tests, building the Docker image, and pushing it to GitHub Container Registry.

+All the linting and tests are triggered on push to `main` and must pass before the Docker image is built and pushed.

 Example commands used in the CI:
 * Linting: `ruff check .`